Falite/Falite/README.md

 My programming languages :
 - 💙 Python for modelling , data analysis and algorithms
 - 🩷 C/C++  for algorithm and object-oriented programming
 - 🩵 R      for statistics and probabilities
+- 🧡 SQL    for database management

 any advice, given frankly, is welcome 🙌